parrelladev/MystiBot-Tarot-Horoscope-for-Telegram-using-Llama3/README.md

 ## About

 MystiConsult_bot is a Telegram bot that offers Tarot and horoscope readings.
-Runing the Llama 3.1, the bot provides insights and guidance on personal, professional and spiritual issues through a simple and direct interaction.
+Runing with the Llama 3.1, the bot provides insights and guidance on personal, professional and spiritual issues through a simple and direct interaction.

 ## Features